fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 Currently, running `ng build --prod` will generate three separate bundles for the app - main, polyfills, and inline.
 All we need to do is concatenate these files into a single script.

 Lastly, let's add two build commands in `package.json`.
-The first script called `concat:scripts`, it will take our three JS packages and merge it into a single file in the *elements* directory.
+The first script called `concat:scripts`, it will take our three JS packages and merge them into a single file in the *elements* directory.
 Cool, huh?!
 Then will use the previous one after the build is complete.

 ```json
 "scripts": {